 Again, the Strike Module is not easy to use with the external VST instruments.
 They are quite tricky.
 I was able to get the mappings after several trials, but you cannot differentiate between the open and closed hi-hat midi CC messages.

-But then, you can easily record your drums in quiet settings.
+But then, you can easily record your drums in a quiet setting.
 And I would say the module is pretty acceptable.

 One of the biggest issues I found with Strike Pro is the hi-hat.
 If this is an issue for you too, try out several options.

-I like the Strike Pro kit, especially considering its price tag.
-And am sure Alesis will continue working to resolve the issues it has.
+I like the Alesis Strike Pro kit, especially considering its price tag.
+And am sure Alesis will continue working to resolve the issues it does have with the Alesis Strike Pro.
+Perhaps they could have a solid firmware update.
 Once done, this kit will be the top of the market.

 I would recommend it to a beginner.
-But this is subject to whether you would like to drop the e-drum kits in the future.
+But this is subject to whether you would like to drop the electronic drum kits in the future.
+The Alesis Strike Pro isn’t exactly “revolutionary” but it will satisfy the needs of most drummers.
+Therefore I would recommend the Alesis Strike Pro to beginner and mid-level drummers.